 If you have concerns about any of the conditions listed above, or simply want to check in with a doctor to discuss your general well-being, Western Washington Medical Group has multiple resources available to assist you.

-- To request an appointment with our Family Practice, go here.
+- To request an appointment with our Primary Care team, click here.

-- To locate a Walk-In Clinic that’s convenient for you to visit, go here.
+- To locate a Walk-In Clinic that’s convenient for you to visit, click here.